 Running a B&B is a labour intensive, but highly rewarding, small business.
 Here's our Startups guide to help you make your bed then lie in it...

-Who is starting a B&B suited to?
+What is a bed and breakfast and who is starting a B&B suited to?

 Tourism is big business in the UK.
 Even during a recession, UK destinations do well as more people choose to stay within the British Isles for their holidays.
 With the Olympics fast approaching you may be considering getting yourself in on the action sooner rather than later.
 According to a report by Deloitte, tourism was worth over £115m to the UK economy in 2009, and a high proportion of this figure is attributable to domestic spend.
 According to VisitBritain, British residents took 126 million trips across the UK and Ireland in 2009, spending nearly £22m in the process.